microsoft/FluidFramework/README.md

 * [Components Architecture](./docs/architecture/components) has documentation and diagrams for the component architecture.

-* [Service Architecture](./docs/architecture) has documentation and diagrams of the service architecture.
+* [Service Architecture](https://praguedocs.azurewebsites.net/architecture/readme.html) has documentation and diagrams of the service architecture.

 ## Further Reading

-Architectural design principals can be found in the [doc/architecture](./doc/architecture) folder.
+Architectural design principals can be found in the [Fluid documentation](https://praguedocs.azurewebsites.net/architecture/readme.html).

 Developers looking to make deep/advanced Prague changes can find our latest implementations in [Routerlicious](./server/routerlicious).